 - Not holding the condom against the base of the penis when pulling out.

 - Not rolling the condom far enough up the penis before use.

 - Not immediately withdrawing after ejaculation.
 A condom is designed to be used on an erect penis.
 Once the penis becomes flaccid, the condom will always become loose.

 If condom slippage happens more than once with the same partner, definitely try a smaller size condom.
-You might meet with less resistance from your male partner if you purchase the smaller size in a different brand condom than you have been using.
+You might meet with less resistance from your male partner if you purchase the smaller size in a different brand of condom than you have been using.

-Finally, sometimes condom slippage happens because the man hesitates to withdraw immediately after ejaculation if his partner hasn't yet reach orgasm.
+Finally, sometimes condom slippage happens because the man hesitates to withdraw immediately after ejaculation if his partner hasn't yet reached orgasm.
 If this is the case, you might want to suggest to your partner than he switch to manual stimulation after he has completely withdrawn his penis.

 Don't Give Up on Condoms

-If you have experienced a problem with condom slippage, had to ask the question "can a condom get lost inside a woman," or even needed to make a condom retrieval clinic visit, you might feel embarrassed or even be inclined to stop using condoms.
+If you have experienced a problem with condom slippage, had to ask the question "can a condom get lost inside a woman?" or even needed to make a condom retrieval clinic visit, you might feel embarrassed or even be inclined to stop using condoms.
 Instead of feeling embarrassed, you should feel proud that you are taking responsibility for your sexual health.
 Condoms are an excellent way to prevent both pregnancy and sexually transmitted infections and, if they are used correctly, are more than 98 percent effective.